 VISIT eRESEARCH OFFICE

-Special ProjectsSpecial Projects Unit is responsible for managing and coordinating the strategic research initiatives and projects in the Office of the DVC: Research and Innovation.
-Core to its responsibilities is to ensure the alignment of Research and innovation strategy with UWC’s Vision and Strategy, Management of Communication and Liaison with Internal and External Stakeholder, Monitoring, and Evaluation within the Office of DVC: Research and Innovation.
+Core to its responsibilities is to ensure the alignment of research and innovation strategy with UWC’s Vision and Strategy, Management of Communication and Liaison with Internal and External Stakeholder, Monitoring, and Evaluation within the Office of DVC: Research and Innovation.
 Key to this office is the University Capacity Development Grant (UCDG), which aims to bolster and support UWC’s strategic IOP goals and thus aims to address the transformation imperatives in the university system through creating an enabling environment for staff and students.

 Our collaborative approach recognises the importance of drawing insights from the humanities, social sciences and natural sciences, as well as stakeholders’ knowledge, to find solutions to the complexities associated with achieving food security and nutrition for all.
 Our goal is to improve food security and nutrition, through linking innovative science with critical enquiry and implementation strategies, such as; addressing development priorities as set out in South Africa’s National Development Plan, continent-wide frameworks such as Agenda 2063, and global calls to action such as the Sustainable Development Goals, specifically SDG2: “End hunger, achieve food security and improve nutrition”.

 PeopleDirector: Professor Julian May - NRF C-rated Researcher